Welcome to Patch of Heaven Dairy

 priority.
 Mature does are fed a grass/alfalfa mix in addition to 16%

-sweet feed, oats, beet pulp, calf manna, and free choice minerals and kelp.
+sweet feed, oats, beet pulp, alfalfa pellets, calf manna, and free choice minerals and kelp.
 Does are dewormed as needed, and are vaccinated yearly for CD&T.

 Supplemental copper and Bose are given as a source of selenium.
 All